 Your Slavic tutorials will give you a rigorous introduction to contemporary methodologies of reading texts and studying foreign cultures.
-All tutorials in the Slavic department are taught exclusively by full-time faculty.
+All tutorials in the Slavic department are taught by full-time faculty.
 The sophomore tutorial (spring term only) will introduce students to major issues in the field of Slavic studies, including critical theory, modes of interpreting literary texts as well as visual culture, and the forces structuring national and regional identities.
 The junior tutorial is a full-year course.
-The first term introduces students to canonical texts of Slavic literature.
+Normally, the first term introduces students to canonical texts of Slavic literature.
 The second term is devoted to a single topic and provides concentrators with an intensive reading experience – for example, reading Crime and Punishment in Russian.
+In some years, a 100-level department course acts as the semester tutorial.
 Many of our concentrators combine a love of literature with a strong interest in other disciplines, and we highlight the interdisciplinary nature of Slavic studies by incorporating questions of history, politics, and visual culture in our tutorials and other department courses.
 In the senior year, non-honors concentrators will design a fall-term capstone project in consultation with the Director of Undergraduate Studies (DUS), allowing them to study with a faculty member from the department and write a 25–30 page senior project.
 Honors candidates will work with a faculty member for the entire senior year and write a thesis.
 The department awards prizes for superior honors theses.

 In addition to the required survey course in Russian literature, students are encouraged to use their two elective courses to explore a broad variety of subjects offered by the department, including Tolstoy, Dostoevsky, Nabokov, Bulgakov, Kundera, and others; the interwar avant-gardes in literature, art, and film; the cultures of great European cities such as Moscow, St. Petersburg, and Prague; twentieth-century Ukrainian literature and its political contexts; the culture of Medieval Rus’; Russian women readers and writers; the Russian theater and ballet; Russian and Central European film; Slavic science fiction; and the traditions of Slavic intellectual history from anarchism to Communism and political dissent.
 Many of our courses cover aspects of Slavic critical theory (formalism, structuralism, Bakhtin, cultural semiotics), as well as other contemporary theoretical approaches to literature.

 Study abroad, though not required, is strongly encouraged by the department, and the majority of our concentrators spend time abroad, typically during their junior year or in the summer after their sophomore or junior year.
-Slavic Many of our students also study in Russia or Central Europe with other programs such as Bard-Smolny Program, the American Council of Teachers of Russian (ACTR), or the Council on International Educational Exchange (CIEE); entrance to these programs is competitive, but Harvard students have traditionally done well.
-Credit toward concentration requirements is granted to those who successfully complete such programs; in order to receive concentration credit for this or any other external study, the student must receive permission in advance from the DUS.
+The Slavic Department offers a summer abroad program in Prague (for the study of Czech) and Tbilisi (for the study of Russian) each year through the Harvard Summer School.
+Many of our students also study in Russia or Central Europe with other programs such as Bard-Smolny Program, the American Council of Teachers of Russian (ACTR), or the Council on International Educational Exchange (CIEE); entrance to these programs is competitive, but Harvard students have traditionally done well.
+Credit toward concentration requirements is granted to those who successfully complete such programs; in order to receive concentration credit for this or any other external study, the student must receive permission in advance from the Director of Undergraduate Studies.